RedisLabs/redislabs-docs/content/rc/databases/migrate-databases.md

 The source database remains active while the data migrates.

+Two processes for syncing are outlined as examples in the next sections.

+### General process for Active Passive syncing

-To do this, specify the target database as an Active-Passive replica of the the source database.
+To do this, specify the target database as an Active-Passive replica of the source database.
 The general process is:

 1. Get the public endpoint of the source database.
+These are available from the database list and the **General** section of the **Configuration** tab for the source database.
 2. Enable the target database as an Active-Passive replica for the source.
 3. Wait for the data to sync.
 4. Switch apps and other connections to the target database.
 5. Disable Active-Passive for the target database.

-You need the public endpoint details for the source database.
-These are available from the database list and the **General** section of the **Configuration** tab for the source database.

 {{< note >}}
 An error will appear when syncing the two databases if the source database has [Transport Layer Security (TLS)]({{< relref  "/rc/security/database-security/tls-ssl" >}}) enabled.
 [Contact support](https://redis.com/company/support/) if you want to migrate a TLS-enabled database using Active-Passive.